 Exams occur during the official exam sessions in spring, summer, or autumn, and are subject to a fee.
-Students register for each exam via GestEns-Science (http://www.unifr.ch/science/gestens) within the stipulated delays according to the on-line procedure and using their account and password provided by the University.
+Students register for each exam via the students' web portal MyUniFR (https://my.unifr.ch) within the stipulated delays according to the on-line procedure and using their university account and password.